TheOdinProject/curriculum/git/project_git_branches.md

 # Project: Git Branches

-In this project we will be forking TheOdinProject's `git_branches` repository and learning to create a branch to work in and trial new feature for your project.
-This is a common way to contribute to open source software on GitHub and valuable skill.
-Your pull request will be reviewed by the team at TheOdinProject and once approved it will appear on TheOdinProject/Curriculum and be used to create an honor roll.
+In this project we will be forking TheOdinProject's `git_branches` repository and learning to create a branch to work in and trial new feature for your the `git_branches` web page.
+If you want to try adding an experimental feature to your project, branching allows you add and change code whilst not modifying the `master` branch.
+Should the feature be successful, it can be included in `master` branch with a merge.
+Should the feature be deemed unnecessary, the branch can be deleted and development can continue on the `master` branch without having to remove any code added for the feature branch.

 ## Learning Outcomes